 Class: Characters may be Warriors, Wizards, Thieves, or Clerics.
 If you have no Class card in front of you, you have no class.
-Yeah, I know, we did that one already.
+If you have not heard that joke before, you are new to Munchkin.

 Each Class has special abilities, shown on the cards.
 You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.
 Some Class abilities are powered by discards.
 You may discard any card, in play or in your hand, to power a special ability.